 Dr. Valerie Bennett Gillespie

 Dr. Valerie Bennett Gillespie was born in Austin, Texas and grew up in Dallas.
 She completed her undergraduate degree at Randolph-Macon Woman's College in Lynchburg, Virginia where she majored in Studio Art with a concentration in Spanish.
 She attended the Universidad de Santiago de Compostela during her year abroad and completed her Master's degree in Studio Art at New York University.
-Valerie is currently teaching Middle and Upper School Art at the Greenhill School in Dallas and recently received her doctorate in Educational Leadership.
+Valerie is currently the Director of Visual & Performing Arts at the Winston School in Dallas and recently received her doctorate in Educational Leadership.
 She was a finalist for the Hunting Art Prize in 2011 and exhibited her series, "Motherhood" at the African American Museum in 2013.
 Her first solo show of her “Colorism” series was exhibited at the Arthello Beck Gallery in Dallas.
-This year, Valerie’s series, “Rise and Fall” was featured in New York at Kimmel Galleries in Greenwich Village.
+This past year, Valerie’s series, “Rise and Fall” was featured in New York at Kimmel Galleries in Greenwich Village.
 Valerie works with collage and mixed mediums along with text in order to create views of social and cultural phenomena.
-Through her work, Valerie deconstructs the ideas surrounding identity and most recently in her current series, "Rise and Fall," a glimpse into the realities of the human condition.
+Through her work, Valerie deconstructs the ideas surrounding identity and most recently in one of her current series, "Rise and Fall," a glimpse into the realities of the human condition.
+Recently, Valerie exhibited her 2020 "Becoming" series at College Town Renaissance Center in Arlington, The George W. Bush Presidential Center and currently at Msanii HOUS Fine Art in Carrollton.

 Visit our visual art websites for more information!
 (Dr. Valerie Gillespie)